Sleep Apnoea Treatment Brisbane City

 - Have moderate sleep apnoea

-Dental mouthguards can also be used for those patients with severe sleep apnoea who can’t tolerate the CPAP machine.
+- Have severe sleep apnoea and can't tolerate the CPAP machine.

 Sleep apnoea is a disorder that causes one to stop breathing during sleep.
 The condition occurs when the airway is blocked for periods of time during the night.
 When the airway is blocked, insufficient oxygen reaches the lungs.
 When the brain realises that it is not receiving enough oxygen, it wakes the body up in order to restart the breathing process.

 There are a number of factors that can cause the disorder.
 In adults, the most common cause is an excess of soft tissue in the mouth and throat.
 During sleep, the throat and tongue muscles are more relaxed, and an excess of soft tissues can cause a blockage in the airway.
 In children, some of the causes of sleep apnoea may include enlarged adenoids, tonsils, and an overbite.